mihaicroicu/AQM2021/assignments/README.md

-The assignment should be completed before 10 March at 12:00.
+The assignment should be completed before 8 April at 12:00.
 E-mail these assignments to Mihai, Håvard and David..